Skip to main content

 Our research focuses on understanding and evaluating the capabilities and behavior of artificial intelligence/machine learning (AI/ML) technologies, to facilitate their appropriate integration into operational intelligence environments.
 Application areas include:

-• AI Benchmarking involves testing and comparing AI solutions using standardized methods to evaluate their performance, capabilities, and reliability, ultimately informing decisions about which AI models to use in various intelligence analysis applications.
+• AI Assessment and Evaluation involves testing and comparing AI solutions using standardized methods to evaluate their performance, capabilities, and reliability, ultimately informing decisions about which AI models to use in various intelligence analysis applications.

 Recent Project Examples